 - Limit the use of lawn chemicals and always follow directions.
 Use the smallest amount necessary.

 - If you are having problems with your grass, don’t keep adding chemicals.
-Have your soil tested at the UMass Extension: http://extension.umass.edu/landscape/
+Have your soil tested by UMass Extension.

 - Use permeable materials, like pavers or crushed stone for any “hardscape” projects, such as patios or walkways.
 Permeable systems allow rain and snow melt to soak through the material, thereby decreasing stormwater runoff.

-- Follow manufacturer’s recommendations for safe use and disposal.
+- Follow manufacturer’s recommendations for safe use and disposal of any lawn products.

-- Apply at optimal times for the specific application, which are defined on the product's label.
+- Apply products only at optimal times for the specific application, which are defined on the product's label.